 ART Safety Information

-•For your safety, while in transit, please keep your hands, arms, feet and legs inside the vehicle at all times.
+• For your safety, please keep your hands, arms, feet and legs inside the vehicle at all times while in transit.

 General Safety Information

-•Passengers who see any unusual or unsafe activity on board ART buses should contact the driver immediately.
-ART derivers are equipped to handle emergency situations.
+• Passengers who see any unusual or unsafe activity on board ART buses should contact the driver immediately.
+ART drivers are equipped to handle emergency situations.
 Additionally, drivers can communicate directly with the Dispatch and Operations Center to get assistance from law enforcement officials and emergency response teams in case of an emergency.

 In case of Emergency, Dial 911

 Federal Regulations require public transit providers to permit service animals to accompany individuals with disabilities in vehicles and facilities.
 ART requires that all service animals remain in the passenger’s control in order to not pose a danger to other passengers.

 A service animal is defined as any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of definition as a service animal.

 Even though regulations do not require public transit providers to transport pets or comfort animals, in an effort to provide convenience to our passengers, ART permits passengers to ride with their pets or comfort animals; however, all non-service animals transported on ART buses are required to be kenneled.